 March

 March 3: World Wildlife Day - United Nations World Wildlife Day (WWD) is celebrated every year on March 3 to celebrate wild animals and plants.
 Every year, we recognize the unique roles and contributions of wildlife to people and the planet.
-Learn more at wildlifeday.org
+Learn more at wildlifeday.org.

 March 12: National Plant a Flower Day - March 12 is National Plant a Flower Day, and you can celebrate it by planting some milkweed and starting a pollinator garden to help the dwindling numbers of monarch butterflies.
 Learn more on USAtoday.com.